 4 Key Attributes of an Overmolded Cable Assembly

-An overmolded cable assembly combines the connector and cable in a single design.
+An overmolded cable assembly combines the connector and cable in a single design for manufacturability.
 A molten material is introduced into a mold cavity, which assumes its form on cooling.
 The color of the molten material can be matched to the color of equipment or cable jack being used.
-The types of material used for overmolding are…
+The types of material used for…

 The Importance of Shielding in Cable Assemblies